 Debbie Hughes Biography

 Hughes works in acrylic dry-brush and/or air-brush, usually on masonite board or panel.
 Her work is described often as dream-like, atmospheric, and rich in detail and color.
 Her science fiction works are slick, clean and high tech.
 In recent years, Hughes has spent a less time on photographic realism and more time on texture and exploration of thicker applications of paint.
 The air-brush has all but vanished as her primary tool.
-In recent years her work combines an acrylic underpainting that is finished with highlights of oil paint.
+In recent years Debbie has converted to Oil on Panel only.

 Hughes' first published work appeared on the cover of the semi-prozine Science Fiction Chronicle in 1989, when the magazine bought secondary rights to a painting she had created years earlier.
 In that year she also attended LunaCon, an annual Science Fiction Convention in New York, where her paintings caught the eye of Publisher Jim Baen of Baen Books.
 Baen commissioned Hughes to do two cover illustrations and he bought the rights to use one of her previously completed paintings for the cover of a Roger Zelazny anthology.